What could impact the accuracy of the price estimate UVA gives me?

 These factors could impact your price estimate and/or increase the cost of your care:

-- Provider or patient providing incorrect or incomplete information
+- Provider or patient giving incorrect or incomplete information

 - Your doctor ordering additional tests or procedures

-- If the patient stays for observation after a procedure longer than what’s expected
+- Patient staying longer for observation after a procedure than what’s expected

 - Cost and quantity of medications